 At the end of the war, Harry, now based near Bannockburn, met and married Jean, a local primary school teacher.

-In 1949, he joined the University of Edinburgh to work as chief technician with Dr (later Prof.) Ewart Farvis, who had been appointed as a lecturer in ‘applied electricity’ in the Department of Engineering.
+In 1949, he joined the staff of Edinburgh University to work as chief technician with Dr (later Prof.) Ewart Farvis, who had been appointed as a lecturer in ‘applied electricity’ in the Department of Engineering.
 Together they established a robust research programme,that led to the creation of the Department of Electrical Engineering in 1961.

 Harry suffered a heart attack in 1973 and, as his health slowly improved, took daily walks round his neighbourhood.
 During one of these excursions he came across, languishing in a dustbin, a battered Ekco wireless that he had helped to design in the 1930’s.
 It was immediately smuggled back home to become his Recuperation Project.